Museum Improvements

-The Adel museum regularly makes improvements and enhancements to the museum to ensure that it is engaging to visitors and that the building is sustainable for generations to come.
-If you wish to continue supporting the Adel Historical Museum, we are still taking donations to update the windows and museum interior.
+The Adel Historical Museum regularly makes improvements and enhancements to the museum to ensure that it is engaging to visitors and that the building is sustainable for generations to come.
+If you wish to continue supporting the Adel Historical Museum, we are still taking donations to make further repairs and improvements.
 Feel free to contact us using the form at this link and we will help process your donation!
 Or you can make a donation in person when you next visit the museum.
 Thank you for helping us honor and display Adel’s rich history!

 Front Door Replacement - 2024

-The front door replacement project addressed the deterioration of the front door and frame that had caused the wood to rot away from the brick building opening.
+The front door replacement project addressed the deterioration of the front door and frame which caused the wood to rot away from the brick opening.
 The museum hired a vendor to place a metal beam in the brickwork to stabilize the frame and placed a new door at the front that will handle the Iowa weather better and also look more historically appropriate for the museum.
-Aubrey Dunbar also donated his time and skills to create a gorgeous glass image above the door with the museum’s address. e
+Aubrey Dunbar generously donated his time and skills to create a gorgeous glass image above the door with the museum’s address.

 Kinnick-Clarke Addition - 2019

-Museum Director Jan Price snipped the riband and thanked supporters for their faithfulness in raising $127,000 for the addition and other improvements to the 161-year-old building.
-Photo below courtesy of Perry News
+The photo to the left is from the groundbreaking ceremony and is courtesy of Shirley McAdon.
+The photo to the right, courtesy of theperrynews.com, shows museum Director Jan Price snipping the riband and thanking supporters for their faithfulness in raising $127,000 for the addition and other improvements to the building.

 The City of Adel awarded former museum director Jan Price keys to the city in 2021 for her work on this addition.